ACP-CODE/astro-svg-sprite/README.md

 > **Note:** `emitFile.compress` recommends using the default `standard` mode.
 The `best` mode will convert some svg tags into path tags.

 </details>

+## Need Help or Feedback?

+Submit your issues or feedback on our [GitHub](https://github.com/ACP-CODE/astro-svg-sprite/issues) channel.

 ## Changelog